 You may keep the dish vegetarian by replacing the bacon with mushrooms.
 As well as providing a meaty texture, mushrooms add a delicious umami flavor to the eggs.
-The substitutions are endless– try experimenting with different ingredients, you can’t go wrong!
+Or, you can opt for a velvety breakfast dish instead and still incorporate spinach, mushrooms, and onion!

 Because egg muffins use only a few ingredients, there are various ways to switch up this recipe without risking a flop.

 You can use either fresh or frozen spinach.
 It’s best to squeeze the water out before combining frozen spinach with other ingredients.
 This way, you avoid making the center of the muffin soggy or mushy.

 You can also make these egg muffins on the stovetop.
 You’d need a metal stand that fits inside a pan, together with the mold.
 Heat the pan, then cover and cook at medium for 15-20 minutes.

 Remember to use parchment paper or cupcake liners as a foolproof method to ensure your egg muffins don’t stick.
 We found that using parchment paper added a bonus thin layer of crust to the egg muffins.